Wholesale Contract Regulatory Framework

 In accordance with the Regulatory Reporting Guideline, regulatory audits of the weekly offer and scaling process will also be conducted on a periodic basis to ensure that they comply with the requirements set out in the relevant regulatory instruments.

 The Regulator has also released a Statement of Regulatory Intent which sets out, amongst other things, the conditions under which, and the process whereby, the Regulator may step in and fix regulated wholesale contract prices.

 The Regulator has also developed a set of performance indicators to support the wholesale regulatory framework which are reflected in Section 8 of the Electricity Supply Industry Performance and Information Reporting Guideline.

 Determinations made by the Regulator in accordance with the Wholesale Contract Regulatory Instrument

 On 14 September 2018 the Regulator released updated values for Schedule 1 of the Wholesale Contract Regulatory Instrument.
-The updated Schedule 1 values apply from the contract run of 18 September 2018 onwards.
+The updated Schedule 1 values applied from 18 September 2018.

 Release of the Regulator's Approach to updating the inputs in Schedule 1of the Wholesale Contract Regulatory Instrument